Lauren Hansen Avatar

 Learning management system software, or LMS software, is an application built for planning, implementing, and assessing learning processes.
 It provides organizations and educational institutions with tools to craft and manage lessons, courses, documentation, certifications, and quizzes to make learning more engaging and effective.
 An LMS can be a standalone product or part of a broader suite of HR tools.

 Businesses of all sizes, government agencies, and educational institutions use LMS platforms to facilitate training and other education programs.
 The software improves upon traditional educational methods while saving organizations time and money.
-Moreover, the software can facilitate onboarding, compliance training, and skills gap analysis for enterprises.
+Moreover, the software can facilitate employee onboarding, compliance training, and skills gap analysis for enterprises.

 We reviewed the top LMS software solutions and narrowed it down to the best of the best: